uct-cbio/proteomics-pipelines/MQProteogenomics.md

 Now adjust the config file for our own data.

 #### 4. Notes
-MaxQuant protein search database entries are mapped to STOP to STOP genome six frame translated sequences for each strain.
+MaxQuant protein search database entries are mapped to STOP to STOP genome six frame translated open reading frame sequences for each strain.
 Alligned ORFs with a evalue of 0 are considered mapped.
 ORFs are mapped to UniProt proteomes using BLAST, with the top hit per ORF for each proteome selected with an evalue cutoff of 0.0001 used for annotation.
 The mapped proteins from the Reference proteome are used for functional analysis using limma t-test and gene set enrichment analysis.